gatling/gatling/src/docs/content/reference/current/project/faq/index.md

 If you can't find a solution here, consider joining our [Google Group](https://groups.google.com/forum/#!forum/gatling).

-**Why is gatling-highcharts a dedicated project/repository and why does it uses a different license?**
+**Why the hell did you move gatling-highcharts into a dedicated project?**

 Highcharts and Highstock are javascript libraries whose license is not open-source friendly.
 We pay license fees so that we can package and distribute them and let people use them **for free**, but this module can't be open sourced.